redis/docs/content/integrate/write-behind/quickstart/write-behind-guide.md

 - The `key_pattern` attribute specifies the pattern of Redis keys to listen on.
 The pattern must correspond to keys that are of Hash or JSON type.

 - The `exclude_commands` attribute specifies which commands to ignore.
 For example, if you listen on a key pattern with Hash values, you can exclude the `HDEL` command so no data deletions will propagate to the downstream database.
-If you don't specify this attribute, RDI write-behind acts on all relevant commands.
+If you don't specify this attribute, Write-behind acts on all relevant commands.
 - The `trigger` attribute is mandatory and must be set to `write-behind`.

 - The `row_format` attribute can be used with the value `full` to receive both the `before` and `after` sections of the payload.
 Note that for write-behind events the `before` value of the key is never provided.

- > Note: RDI write-behind does not support the [`expired`]({{< relref "/develop/use/keyspace-notifications" >}}#events-generated-by-different-commands) event.
+ > Note: Write-behind does not support the [`expired`]({{< relref "/develop/use/keyspace-notifications" >}}#events-generated-by-different-commands) event.
 Therefore, keys that are expired in Redis will not be deleted from the target database automatically.
 > Notes: The `redis` attribute is a breaking change replacing the `keyspace` attribute.
 The `key_pattern` attribute replaces the `pattern` attribute.
 The `exclude_commands` attributes replaces the `exclude-commands` attribute.
 If you upgrade to version 0.105 and beyond, you must edit your existing jobs and redeploy them.

 ### Output section

 The `output` section is critical.
 It specifies a reference to a connection from the `config.yaml` `connections` section:

-- The `uses` attribute specifies the type of **writer** RDI write-behind will use to prepare and write the data to the target.
+- The `uses` attribute specifies the type of **writer** Write-behind will use to prepare and write the data to the target.
   In this example, it is `relational.write`, a writer that translates the data into a SQL statement with the specific dialect of the downstream relational database.
   For a full list of supported writers, see
   [data transformation block types]({{< relref "/integrate/write-behind/reference/data-transformation-block-types" >}}).